takanori-fujiwara/par-comm-data/README.md

-# Communication Data of Supercomputing Applications
+# Parallel Communication Data in Supercomputers

 ## About
 Communication datasets including routes and message size information between compute nodes/cores.
 These datasets were collected for the paper: